oriel-hub/api/docs/searching.rst

    * regions
    * itemtypes

+   **Query fields for pagination:**

+   :query num_results: The number of results to return.
+If not specified then a value of 10 is used.
+   :query start_offset: The index of the result to start from.
+If not specified then a value of 0 is used.

+   Note that the metadata section of the results will have links to the next and previous pages (assuming they exist).

    **Query fields that take text as the argument to search for:**

    :query q: The text to search for.
 Note the search is not case-sensitive.